demidko/timecobot/README.md

 [![Deploy to DigitalOcean](https://www.deploytodo.com/do-btn-blue-ghost.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/demidko/timecobot/tree/main)

-Also, you can use a Redis cluster to store the time: specify the Redis connection string on the target machine via the `DATABASE_URL` environment variable.
+You can use a Redis cluster to store the time: specify the Redis connection string on the target machine via the `DATABASE_URL` environment variable.